 Whether it’s by enhancing your branding, providing you with a captivating artist pick on your Spotify page, or serving as a tool to forge strategic relationships with other artists online, artist playlists play a crucial role in your new music release.
 This may also help you get more Spotify “fans also like” recommendations.

-Keep reading to discover everything about how to create your own Spotify artist playlist and how to get the most out of it!
+If you’re wondering how to make a playlist on Spotify, keep reading to discover everything about how to create your own Spotify artist playlist and how to get the most out of it!
+Learning to make a playlist on Spotify can significantly boost your artist profile.

 What is a Playlist on Spotify?